Exams and Final ThesesCopyright: © Martin Braun

 There is a single comprehensive exam regulation for Bachelor and Master courses of study.
 This exam regulation contains the comprehensive rules and guidelines for evaluating exam performance, repeating exams, and for final documents.
 There is a separate comprehensive exam regulation for the teacher training Bachelor and Master courses of study.
 The comprehensive exam regulation applicable to you is always valid in combination with your course of study-specific or subject-specific exam regulation (for teacher training courses of study).

-All subject-specific and course of study-specific exam regulations and the comprehensive exam regulations can be found on RWTH's website under "Official Announcements."
+All subject-specific and course of study-specific exam regulations and the comprehensive exam regulations can be found on RWTH's website under Official Announcements.

 The university makes it its responsibility to ensure that disabled and chronically ill students are not at a disadvantage during their sutdies.
 Exam regulations also take into consideration the particular concerns of disabled and chronically ill students and determine methods for erasing the disadvantages.
-You can find more information under Exam Accomodations for Disabled and Chronically Ill Students.
+You can find more information under Exam Accommodations for Disabled and Chronically Ill Students.